-S. C. Oliveira and J. L. Zêzere conceptualized this study and supervised the complete work.
-S. C. Oliveira performed field work for landslide inventory and prepared the manuscript with contributions from all co-authors.
-S. Lajas, J. L. Zêzere and S.C.
-Oliveira performed field work for soil thickness measurement.
-S. Lajas prepared the cartographical and statistical input data for statistical and physically-based susceptibility modelling and validation.
-R. Melo contributes to the development of the soil thickness model, and to the estimation of geotechnical and hydrological parameters.
+Author contributions.
+SC Oliveira and JL Zêzere conceptualized this study and supervised the complete work.
+SC Oliveira performed field work for the landslide inventory and prepared the manuscript with contributions from all co-authors.
+S Lajas, JL Zêzere, and SC Oliveira performed field work for soil thickness measurement.
+S Lajas prepared the cartographical and statistical input data for statistical and physically based susceptibility modelling and validation.
+R Melo contribute to the development of the soil thickness model and to the estimation of geotechnical and hydrological parameters.